RBA fesses up to nationwide bank outages

-The Reserve Bank has admitted a technical error caused a temporary industry-wide bank payment transfer outage that left customers in the lurch.
+The Reserve Bank has fessed up to a technical error that led to an industry-wide bank payment transfer outage that left millions of customers in the lurch.

-The central bank said the system that allows customers to transfer money rapidly between banks, known as Osko, experienced an “internal engineering issue” on Wednesday night.
+The central bank said there was an “internal engineering issue” on Wednesday with the Osko system that allows customers to transfer money rapidly between banks.

 “The RBA experienced an internal system engineering issue yesterday evening,” the bank posted to Twitter.